FAQs

 Yes.
 Depending upon the symptoms, it may be confused with cancer, tuberculosis, chronic obstructive pulmonary disease, chronic fatigue syndrome and others.
 However, if the specific blood test to measure antibodies against the fungus is performed along with chest x-rays, travel history through the Southwest, and when appropriate skin test results are performed and considered, a diagnosis is made.
 The isolation in laboratory culture of the causative fungus from sputum, tissue or body fluids is diagnostic as is the presence of the diagnostic spherules as seen in histopathology.

-Infectious Disease specialists can treat patients with a diagnosed case of Valley Fever.
-In endemic areas, Pulmonary specialists and most primary care and family practitioners should be versed in the diagnosis and treatment of this disease.
-However, physicians in other parts of the country treat patients with Valley Fever much less frequently and, therefore, may not consider it as a diagnosis.
-Be sure to tell your physician that you have been in the endemic area and request to be tested for Valley Fever.
-Your physician may call our Physician Referral Line at (520) 626-6517 to consult about diagnosis and treatment of Valley Fever with our specialist.
+Infectious disease specialists can treat patients with a diagnosed case of Valley fever.
+In endemic areas, pulmonary specialists and most primary care and family practitioners should be versed in the diagnosis and treatment of this disease.
+However, physicians in other parts of the country treat patients with Valley fever much less frequently and, therefore, may not consider it as a diagnosis.
+Be sure to tell your physician that you have been in the endemic area and request to be tested for Valley fever.

 The "azole" family of antifungal drugs are frequently used.
 These are oral preparations of ketoconazole, itraconazole and fluconazole.
 Each have various side-effects and may be expensive.
 The azoles do not kill the fungus but they control it.
 Amphotericin B is an antifungal medication that is used in serious and fulminant infections.
 It may be administered intravenously or intrathecally (injecting the medication directly into the fluid surrounding the brain).